I know a lot of you have been waiting for this so here it is. The recipe for marshmallows.

 SO I sat down and did research.
 I still research every day, learning about health benefits of good, organic, natural foods is an ongoing study for me.
 With what I learned, I completely changed my family’s diet.
 Within 6 months of his last blood draw and a final diagnosis of subclinical hypothyroidism, his new blood draw pulled up no trace of hypothyroidism.
 In fact, his levels were PERFECT.
 His eczema has improved and aside from the occasional sniffle, he (and my daughters) are rarely sick any more.
 His medication list is 0 pages.
 SUCCESS

-He eats organic eggs with whites included, organic milk, and we adopted a dog to help him become naturally immune to that allergy.
+He eats organic eggs with whites included, organic milk.
 Everything we have done has worked and life is so much better for him now.

 So I decided I wanted to share what I’ve learned and am still learning with others who want ways to improve the health and well being of their family.